microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 # Appendix

--   For all OS images before 21H1 (19043), the RemoteId will be a noop and the native platform will send the PFN (PackageFamilyName) in the channel request protocol.
+-   For all versions of Windows 10 prior to Version 21H1 (build 19043), the RemoteId is unused and the native platform will send the Package Family Name in the channel request protocol.
 The WNS server will maintain an internal mapping of PFN -> RemoteId and will return a channelUri with the encoded RemoteId after querying the map.
--   For OS images 21H1(19043) and beyond, the Windows App SDK component will call into newly added Closed source APIs in the OS to actually pass a RemoteId in the Channel Request operation.
+-   For Windows 10 version 21H1(build 19043) and beyond, the Windows App SDK component will call into newly added APIs in the OS pass a RemoteId in the Channel Request operation.
 -   For unpackaged Win32 apps, the Windows App SDK component will call into Closed source APIs to register the unpackaged Win32 process with the RemoteId.
 -   A long running Windows App SDK component will be needed to intercept Push payloads from the